 - Meet and live with Jewish teens from across the United States and around the world

-- Gain practical community-building leadership skills
+- Gain practical peer-leadership skills and experience

 - Discover your own identity as part of the global Jewish community

 Our Yachad campers choose one of five different Yachad Expeditions.
 Each Expedition consists of a series of educational activities in camp and a special four-day out-of-camp trip.
 The Yachad Expedition choices are: